 Warnings While Using This Medicine:

-- Your unborn baby could be harmed if you use this medicine while you are pregnant.
-Use an effective form of birth control to keep from getting pregnant.
-Tell your doctor right away if you think you have become pregnant while using the medicine.
+- It is not safe to take this medicine during pregnancy.
+It could harm an unborn baby.
+Tell your doctor right away if you become pregnant.
 Keep using effective birth control for at least 2 months after you stop treatment.

 - To make sure you are not pregnant, you may start taking this medicine while you are having your menstrual period.
 Also, you must have a negative pregnancy test before you will be allowed to take this medicine.